aluveitie/RyzenMacPro/README.md

 The SMCAMDProcessor.kext is used to provide CPU temperature and frequency information, the AMD Power Gadget can be downloaded from https://github.com/trulyspinach/SMCAMDProcessor/releases.
 Other monitoring tools can also access and display this information.

 The VoodooTSCSyncAMD kext is used to sync the cores and required the correct number of threads (cores * 2).
-Either update the Info.plist of the kext or download the generator from [insanelymac](https://www.insanelymac.com/forum/files/file/744-voodootscsync-configurator/).
+Either update the Info.plist of the kext or create a new one with the VoodooTSCSync configurator.

 The RadeonBoost kext is used to inject proper power management (AGPMInjector) and fixes some performance issues.
 It support SMBIOS iMacPro1,1/all MacPro and RX 480, 580, 590, 5500 (XT), 5600 (XT), 5700 (XT) and Radeon VII.
-See  [RadeonBoost](https://www.hackintosh-forum.de/forum/thread/47791-radeonboost-kext-benchmark-scores-wie-am-echten-mac-unter-windows/?pageNo=1) for more detailed informations and latest versions.

-The AMD-USB-Map kext is depending on the SMBIOS and can be created with the  [Hackintool](https://www.hackintosh-forum.de/forum/thread/38316-hackintool-ehemals-intel-fb-patcher/).
+The AMD-USB-Map kext is depending on the SMBIOS and can be created with the Hackintool.
 See section about sleep for the other variant.